Alon-bdTEC/Android-app-project-FITNOTE/README.md

 # FitNote: Exercise Tracking and Social Sharing App

-FitShare is an Android application designed to help users track their exercise routines and share fitness progress with friends in a social setting.
+FitNote is an Android application designed to help users track their exercise routines and share fitness progress with friends in a social setting.

 ## Features